maziac/binary-file-viewer/design/overall.md

 # Use of the VM
 The user's code is executed in a vm.
-In js there are several option to exeute code:
+In js there are several option to execute code:
 - eval
 - new Function
 - vm.runInThisContext()